HQarroum/circular-linked-list/README.md

 ## Clearing a list

-To remove all the nodes contained in the list, you can call `list_clear` as follow :
+To remove all the nodes contained in the list, you can call `list_clear`.

 ```C
 list_clear(list);